awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 + A cluster placement group can't span multiple Availability Zones\.
 + The maximum network throughput speed of traffic between two instances in a cluster placement group is limited by the slower of the two instances\.
 For applications with high\-throughput requirements, choose an instance type with network connectivity that meets your requirements\.
 + For instances that are enabled for enhanced networking, the following rules apply:
   + Instances within a cluster placement group can use up to 10 Gbps for single\-flow traffic\.
+Instances that are not within a cluster placement group can use up to 5Gbps for single\-flow traffic\.
   + Traffic to and from Amazon S3 buckets within the same Region over the public IP address space or through a VPC endpoint can use all available instance aggregate bandwidth\.
 + You can launch multiple instance types into a cluster placement group\.
 However, this reduces the likelihood that the required capacity will be available for your launch to succeed\.
 We recommend using the same instance type for all instances in a cluster placement group\.
 + Network traffic to the internet and over an AWS Direct Connect connection to on\-premises resources is limited to 5 Gbps\.